bseverns/DiceLoop/README.md

 ```

 The `processAudioQueues()` function drains the `queue*` buffers, applies the
-bit-crushing chaos via `processDirt()`, blends the dry/wet signals, and pipes
+dynamic dirt engines living in `processDirt()`, blends the dry/wet signals, and
-everything into `limiter1` before the final DAC hop.
-The ASCII diagram is rough,
+pipes everything into `limiter1` before the final DAC hop.
+The ASCII diagram is
-but the code comments mirror it line-by-line so you can always map theory to
+rough, but the code comments mirror it line-by-line so you can always map theory
-firmware.
+to firmware.

 ## Control Map & Chaos Knob Lore